ITI/mrnes/docs/mrnes.md

 At the conclusion of a simulation run the encompassing program should call the TraceManager's `WriteToFile(filename string)` method to permanently store the gathered trace.

-Methods of particular interest to the modeler when running a model are
+Methods of particular interest to the modeler when running a model include

-- `func (np *NetworkPortal) EndptCPUModel(devName string) string` .
+- `func (np *NetworkPortal) EndptDevModel(devName, accelName string) string` .
 A **pces** modeler sees the mapping file which binds **pces** functions to endpoints found in the network topology.
-Specification of the CPU model on that endpoint are needed for the **pces** model to look up its execution time.
+Specification of the device model on that endpoint are needed for the **pces** model to look up its execution time.
 This method provides that description of the CPU.
-- ` func LimitingBndwdth(srcDevName, dstDevName string) float64` .
-When creating a background flow, a **pces** modeler requests a certain amount of bandwidth for that flow, at each point along its route.
-This function can be called to inform the modeler of the maximum flow it can be allowed (which is the minimum maximum bandwidth at each interface and network along the route).
+Exactly one of the two arguments is non-empty, which indicates whether the timing sought is for a device or for an accelerator.
-- `func (np *NetworkPortal) EnterNetwork(evtMgr *evtm.EventManager, srcDev, dstDev string, msgLen int, connDesc *ConnDesc, IDs NetMsgIDs, rtns RtnDescs, requestRate float64, msg any) (int, float64, bool)` .
+- `func (np *NetworkPortal) EnterNetwork(evtMgr *evtm.EventManager, srcDev, dstDev string, msgLen int, connDesc *ConnDesc, IDs NetMsgIDs, rtns RtnDescs, requestRate float64, msrID int, msg any) (int, float64, bool)`.
 This method is called to request the network simulator to transport a message.
 The meaning of the input parameters is
   - `evtMgr`  points to the data structure organizing all the discrete events, both in **mrnes** and in the modeler's program that calls `EnterNetwork`.
   - `srcDev`, `dstDev` are the names of the endpoints in the **mrnes** topology serving as the source and destination of the message.
   - `msgLen` gives the length of the message to be carried, in bytes.